 Key Highlights

-- Thalgau plant's capacity of 600,000 discs daily, now focusing on repurposing.
+- Thalgau plant produces 600,000 discs daily, now shifting focus

-- Expect more updates on Sony's digital strategy in the coming months.
+- Expect more AI-driven game design innovations in the coming years

 Real-World Impact